Puerto Rico Income Taxes and Tax Forms

 The Commonwealth of Puerto Rico has its own tax system that uses the United States tax system as a model, but has substantial differences.

 Do I Have to File a Puerto Rico Tax Return?

-If you a bona fide resident of Puerto Rico, generally, you must file a Puerto Rico tax return.
+If you are a bona fide resident of Puerto Rico, generally, you must file a Puerto Rico tax return.
 If you are a U.S. citizen or a resident alien, in addition to filing a Puerto Rico tax return that reports your worldwide income excluding your US income, you must file a U.S. tax return reporting your worldwide income with the exception of Puerto Rico income.
 On your U.S. tax return you will not be able to claim any tax credits or deductions that are either directly or indirectly linked to the excluded income.
 If you are a nonresident alien of the Unites States but a bona fide Puerto Rico resident, you must file a Puerto Rico tax return, reporting worldwide income but excluding U.S. income.
 In addition, you must file a U.S. tax return, namely Form 1040, reporting worldwide income, with the exclusion of Puerto Rico income.
 You tax return will be treated as one of a nonresident alien, meaning you won't be allowed to claim a dependent deduction unless the dependent is a U.S. citizen or national.